prests/DrinkUpBackend/README.md

 ## Setup
 1. Clone the repository
 2. Create a config folder with config.json inside cloned repository
-3. Add the appropriate details in config.json see developers for access to Database
+3. Add the appropriate details in config.json see developers for access to Database (This is actual means of access database content)
-4. run npm install
+4. run 'npm install'
 5. to test locally execute npm run dev

 ## Exhisting Endpoints